Mervinpais/Easy14_Programing_language/Easy14_Programming_language/Application Code/README.md

-# Why does a readme for this exsist?
+# Why does a readme for this exist?

 ## ExceptionSender.cs